All Products

 3. On the Add-ons page, click the Logs and Monitoring tab and find the ack-arms-prometheus component.

-The version number is displayed in the lower part of the component.
-If a new version is available, click Upgrade on the right side to update the component.
+The version number is displayed on the component card.
+If a new version is available, click Upgrade to update the component.

 Note

-The Upgrade button is displayed only if the component is not updated to the latest version.
+The Upgrade button is displayed only if the component is not the latest version.

 How is monitoring data collected from ACK Edge clusters?

-In edge computing scenarios, edge nodes are deployed in data centers.
-Therefore, virtual private clouds (VPCs) in the cloud and edge nodes belong to different network planes.
-The Prometheus agent that is deployed on the cloud cannot access the endpoints of the node exporter and GPU exporter to collect monitoring metrics. ack-arms-prometheus 1.1.4 and later versions use cloud-edge tunneling provided by ACK Edge clusters to collect monitoring data from edge nodes to the cloud.
+In edge computing scenarios, edge nodes are deployed in offline data centers.
+Therefore, virtual private clouds (VPCs) in the cloud and edge nodes are on different network planes.
+The Prometheus Agent that is deployed in the cloud cannot access the endpoints of the Node Exporter and GPU Exporter to collect monitoring metrics.
+Starting from ack-arms-prometheus 1.1.4, with the help of the built-in cloud-native O&M communication component Tunnel in ACK Edge clusters, ack-arms-prometheus can automatically establish a link to collect monitoring data between the cloud and the edge.

-1. Run the following command to view the taints of a GPU-accelerated node:
+1. Run the following command to view the taints of the target GPU node.

 kubectl describe node cn-beijing.47.100.***.***